jartz-d-us/skills-hello-github-actions/README.md

 ## Step 5: Trigger the workflow

 _You've now added a fully functioning workflow to your repository!
-Pinched Fingers: Light Skin Tone
+:pinched_fingers_light_skin_tone:

 The shell script in the workflow will run whenever a new pull request is opened.